 For many organizations across the globe, this means augmenting traditional employment models with a more flexible and responsive one: A contingent workforce.

-Yet, there are risks involved
+Yes, there are risks involved in operating a contingent workforce

-For organizations whose post-COVID 19 recovery strategies include a contingent workforce, employers will see an increase of organizational complexity as they emerge from the response stage of the crisis.
+Employers will see an increase of organizational complexity as they emerge from the response stage of the crisis.
 A flexible employment model is, by nature, highly complex and will cause management challenges across the organization as employment models shift and evolve.

 However, an organization can implement or improve their contingent workforce management efforts, it's important to understand just what exactly the contingent workforce is and the benefits it can offer an organization.